 A Helmholtz MR sensor, first presented elsewhere (Hughes-Riley et al. 2014d) and very similar to a design by Morris et al. 2011, was used in this study.
-The magnet arrangement comprised a pair of neodymium magnets (Fig. 3; height = 20 mm, radius = 17 mm; Magnet Monster, Flensburg, Germany).
-The magnets were separated by 20 mm (slightly over the magnet radius) and arranged with anti-parallel polarization.
+The magnet arrangement comprised a pair of neodymium magnets (Fig. 5; height = 20, radius = 17 mm; Magnet Monster, Flensburg, Germany).
+The magnets were separated by 20 mm (slightly over half the magnet radius) and arranged with anti-parallel polarization.
 This created a region of homogeneous magnetic field where an eight-turn solenoid coil was installed.

-The solenoid was attached to a tuning board with three capacitors, a 12-100~pF variable capacitor for matching (Johanson Manufacturing, New Jersey, USA) and a 12-100~pF variable capacitor and a single 55 pF fixed capacitor for tuning the resonant circuit to 13.87 MHz, the required frequency for the field generated.
-A slight modification was made to the circuit before the experiments comprising Fig. 7 as part of the ongoing improvement of the sensor.
-As the change was to the circuit only this will not have affected T_1 or T_2^{eff} taken by the sensor.
+The solenoid was attached to a tuning board; this had three capacitors, a 12-100 pF variable capacitor for matching (Johanson Manufacturing, New Jersey, USA) and a 12-100 pF variable capacitor and a single 55 pF fixed capacitor for tuning the resonant circuit to 13.87 MHz, the required frequency for the field generated.

 The sensor had to be water-tightened so that it could be embedded into a wetland.
-Therefore the sensor was coated with a silicon elastomer potting compound (RS Components Ltd., Northhants, UK).
-Laboratory tests confirmed that this sufficiently water-tightens the sensor to allow for operation.
-This method is likely unsuitable for long term embedding due to impairment that may occur to the silicon coating over time or physical damage from motion during transport.
+Therefore the sensor was coated a silicon elastomer potting compound (RS Components Ltd., Northhants, UK).
+Laboratory tests confirmed that this sufficiently water-tightens the sensor to allow for operation, however the viability of this method for long term embedding is currently untested.

-Fig. 3.
+Fig. 5.
 Helmholtz sensor design.
-Magnets are separated by 20 mm, in the gap there is a homogeneous magnetic field in which the solenoid is installed.
+Magnets are separated by 20 mm, in the gap there is a homogeneous magnetic field in which the solenoid coil is installed.
 Steel disks are place on each magnet to reduce the field gradient.